akosikhada/100-days-of-javascript/README.md

    cd 100-days-of-javascript
    ```

-2. **No installation required!**
+2. **Project setup depends on the folder:**

-   - All projects are built with vanilla JavaScript, HTML, and CSS
+   - For most projects (vanilla JavaScript, HTML, CSS): No installation needed.
+Just open `index.html` in your browser.
-   - No dependencies or build tools needed
+   - For React/Tailwind projects: Run `npm install` in the project folder, then start with `npm run dev`.

 3. **Open any project**
    - Navigate to the project folder of your choice
-   - Open the `index.html` file in your browser
+   - Follow the setup instructions in that folder's README for details

 ## 📋 Usage